 Shop at Darvill’s bookstore and Crow Valley Pottery in Eastsound, or visit the small town of Olga where you can find artwork at Orcas Island Artworks Gallery (a co-op with dozens of local artists represented).

 Good to Know: Ferry Information — You will want ferry reservations, which can be made at the WSDOT website.
 Check the sailing schedules.
 If you still can’t get your desired time, keep checking back since more tiers of reservations will be released both 2 weeks and 2 days before every sailing date.

 -New reservation tiers are always released exactly at 7am PST and it pays to be online a few minutes before, with as much of your info pre-selected as is allowed.

-ACKNOWLEDGEMENTS: Thank you to Light Haus, The Loft at Madrona for hosting us during our stay.
+ACKNOWLEDGEMENTS: Thank you to those mentioned in this article for hosting us during our stay.